seancribbs/datalog-elixir/README.md

   `Sym`.

-* *No monadic do-notation.* In a few places, I had to unpack the implicit iteration and flat-mapping that monadic notation and make it explicit.
+* *No monadic do-notation.* In a few places, I had to unpack the implicit iteration and flat-mapping that do-notation induces and make it explicit.
 The code looks a little strange as a result, with some `++` and `Enum.concat/1` to get the desired level of list-nesting.
 See `eval_atom/3` for an example of this.